jhonnymichel/react-hookstore/README.md

 The name of the store;
 #### `getState:Function():*`
 A method that returns the store's current state
-#### `setState:Function(state:*,callback:Function)`
+#### `setState:Function(state:*, callback:Function)`
 Sets the state of the store. works if the store does not use a reducer state handler.
-Otherwise, use `dispatch`. callback is Optional and will receive new state as argument
+Otherwise, use `dispatch`. callback is optional and will receive new state as argument
-#### `dispatch:Function(action:*,callback:Function)`
+#### `dispatch:Function(action:*, callback:Function)`
 Dispatchs whatever is passed into this function to the store. works if the store uses a reducer state handler.
-Otherwise, use `setState`. callback is Optional and will receive new state as argument
+Otherwise, use `setState`. callback is optional and will receive new state as argument

 ## React API
 ### <a name="api_useStore">`useStore(identifier:String|StoreInterface):Array[state, setState|dispatch]`</a>